My Passion for Clothes

 I started designing clothes when I was six years old.
 By six, I had already come to terms with the fact that everything I would ever wear would already have been worn and loved, by my two older sisters.

-The sewing obsession continued through my teens, past the proms, the weddings, and the events wearing all "handmade" creations.
-At twenty, I moved to New York and became a "short" fashion model (which didn't really work at all, financially).
+The sewing obsession continued through my teens, past the proms, the weddings, and the events; friends and family wearing all "handmade" creations.
+At nineteen, I moved to New York and became a fashion model (which didn't really work at all, financially).
 Everyone wanted to shoot my clothes though, so I was once again sewing every day, surviving on nothing but cloth.
 It became everything in my universe at the moment.

-"You can do something better than anyone else in the whole world".
+"That's not true," he said with conviction, "You can do something better than anyone else in the whole world".

 "And that would be?"
+I asked with confusion…

 Beautiful clothes, for me, were never about the stand-out design, though.
 They simply...fit.
-They have always been easy, beautifully made inside and out, and in fabulous natural fiber fabrics.
-With these qualities, they sold over and over.
-I found myself taking pictures of my clothes in windows of stores I had been intimidated to even walk into a year before.
+They have always been easy, beautifully made, inside and out, and in fabulous natural fiber fabrics.
+With these qualities, the clothes sold over and over.
+I found myself taking pictures of my clothes in windows of stores I could not begin to afford to shop in.
 Seeing people on the street, even in other countries, wearing my clothes, was a shock.
 Creating the next collection was always easy.
 It just had to feel good.
-This went on for decades; from sportswear to lingerie, in the finest stores in the world.
+This went on for a couple of decades; from sportswear to lingerie; in the finest stores in the world.

-My Fitting System may have started by accident, but it has certainly made my creativity easy... especially, when I don't have time!!
+The Fabulous Fit Fitting System may have started by accident, but it has certainly made my creativity easy... especially, when I don't have time.
 I love meeting you guys through Fabulous Fit, and helping my team walk you through the challenges.
 Business is now about consulting with designers; identifying their target market, creating the fit to match their vision, and working with all of you.
 I love most to work with everyone learning to design.
-I hope you'll join me in our Fitting Forum, with questions and fitting issues that I know we can help you with!
-And if you wonder if you can do it, my answer is: YOU CAN!
+I hope you'll join us in our FIT MADE EASY! community, with questions and fitting issues that I know we can help you with!
+And…if you wonder if you can do it, my answer is: ABSOLUTELY…YOU CAN!